DigiXArt/HomeServiceEnvironment/services/data-logger/README.md

 # DATA-LOGGER
-data-logger is a service th
+data-logger is a service that can be used to store custom json data items